project-chip/connectedhomeip/data_model/README.md

 ## How to update

 The matter specification is not currently public.
-As such, as script exists to update the spec XMLs however this is not done automatically.
+As such, as script exists to update the spec XML files, however this is not done automatically.

 You will require access to the following tools locally: